-[Name of Offeror] [Address of Offeror] RPP Number XXXXXX [Proposal Title] [Offeror] certifies that, if selected for award, the Offeror will abide the RRPV Base Agreement. by the terms and conditions of [Offeror] certifies that this Proposal is valid for 180 days from the unless otherwise stated. e close of the applicable RPP, [As detailed in Section 2.6 of the Request for Project Proposals proprietary data disclosure statement/legend if proprietary of This Proposal includes data that shall not be disclosed outside the Firm and the Government.
-It shall not be duplicated, used, or disclosure purpose other than proposal evaluation and agreement administrate restriction is (clearly identify) and contained on pages (in data is included.
-Sample: RRPV Consortium Management used, in whole or in part, for any tration.
+[Name of Offeror] [Address of Offeror] RPP Number XXXXXX [Proposal Title] [Offeror] certifies that, if selected for award, the Offeror will the RRPV Base Agreemen [Offeror] certifies that this Proposal is valid for 180 days froundless otherwise stated.
+[As detailed in Section 2.6 of the Request for Project Proprietary data disclosure statement/legend if proprietary Proposal includes data that shall not be disclosed outside Firm and the Government.
+It shall not be duplicated, used, or purpose other than proposal evaluation and agreement admirestriction is (clearly identify) and contained on page etary data is included.
+Sample: e the RRPV Consortium Management disclosed, in whole or in part, for any ministration.
 The data subject to this Signature of responsible party for the Offeror DATE